4542elgh/kmk_firmware/docs/en/README.md

 - [MediaKeys](media_keys.md): Adds support for media keys such as volume
 - [RGB](rgb.md): RGB lighting for underglow.
 Will work on most matrix RGB as will be treated the same as underglow.
 - [Status LED](extension_statusled.md): Indicates which layer you are on with an array of single leds.
+- [Status LED Neopixel](extension_statusled_neopixel.md): Indicates which layer you are on with a single LED.
+Tested on XIAO RP2040.

 ## Language versions